10 Best Kettlebell Swing Alternatives (For Home Or Gym)

 5. Sumo Deadlift

-This kettlebell swings substitute works many of the same muscles but lacks power development and arm follow-through or stabilization.
+This kettlebell swings substitute works many of the same muscles with the inclusion of your adductors.

-While a great exercise, it cannot replicate the effects of a kettlebell swing very faithfully.
+While a great exercise, it cannot replicate the repetitive explosive power that the kettlebell swing produces.

 6. Banded Pull Through